openshift/ci-docs/content/en/docs/release-oversight/tooling.md

 ## BigQuery

-TRT makes heavy use of bigquery as a date warehouse for archiving test and job runs, disruption and alerts observed, etc.
+TRT makes heavy use of bigquery as a data warehouse for archiving test and job runs, disruption and alerts observed, etc.

 We use two projects: